department-of-veterans-affairs/va.gov-vfs-teams/Launch Process/overview.md

 ---

-1. Read through these things and understand how reviews will work
+1. Read through these things and understand how to work with VSP to design and build things on VA.gov.

 ## Content
 - [Here are the best practices on writing great, plain language content on VA.gov](https://design.va.gov/content-style-guide/)